smart-data-lake/smart-data-lake/docs/getting-started/part-3/incremental-mode.md

 To demonstrate these incremental queries based on previous state we will start by rewriting our configuration file.

 ## Adapt Action
-We only have to make a minor change in `departure.conf` file to Action `download-deduplicate-departures`.
+We only have to make a minor change in `departures.conf` file to Action `download-deduplicate-departures`.
 Adding the executionMode `DataObjectStateIncrementalMode` will enable DataObject incremental mode.
 With every run the input DataObject will only return new data in this mode.
 The DataObject saves its state in the state file that is written after each run of the SDLB.
 You haven't worked with this state file before, more on that later.
 ```